Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

 <a name="send_command_reply"></a>
 To receive the reply of completed command on the client side:

-1. Define the callback that is invoked when the client receives the reply:
+1. Define and register the callback that is invoked when the client receives the reply:

    ```
    void